perssongroup/handbook/README.md

 * (optional) A presentation tool, e.g., Logitech R800.

 ### Making the purchase
 1. Provide all the details of your selections in an email and send to Alice Mueller.
 If all looks OK, she will give you a project and activity ID.
+Ask Alice about which SAS approver to list if you are unsure (the SAS approver can vary by project and activity ID).
-2. Go to eBuy, and for items available there, add them to your cart and submit the requisition with the project and activity ID, and SAS approver as Micah Liedeker [TODO: AGAIN, CHECK THIS].
+2. Go to eBuy, and for items available there, add them to your cart and submit the requisition with the project and activity ID, and SAS approver.
 3. For items not available on eBuy, contact esdradmin@lbl.gov (and cc Kristin and Alice) to obtain a procurement form.
 Fill it out with item details (Vendor, website, price, etc.) and send it back.
 4. If you select the overnight shipping option (ask Kristin about this and the related extra costs) most parts, except the computer, will arrive within a week to 10 days.
 The computer needs to be tagged by the lab, so with overnight shipping, it should arrive within 2 weeks.
 Ideally, you will select your computer well before arriving at the lab and won’t need overnight shipping.